Niracta/rtaylor.design/src/pages/about.md

 </div></div>

+Hi, I’m Rachel.
+I am a visual designer specializing in process refinement, systems thinking, accessible design, and identity.

-With a background in process printing and packaging for brands such as GE and Honeywell, Rachel has nearly a decade of expertise in managing visual identity for large-scale brands.
-Rachel is currently focused on moving into design systems and digital work.
+I have a background in process printing and package design working with brands such as GE and Honeywell, and nearly a decade of expertise helping teams work more cohesively and efficiently at scale.
+After a brief foray into technical writing, I am currently focused on moving back into design systems and digital work.

-Rachel is currently available for projects large and small, contract roles and full-time opportunities.
+I am currently available for projects large and small, contract roles and full-time opportunities.

 **Capabilities**
 | | |